archisman44/PINNACLE/Ai Translator Web App/Ai Translator App/README.md

 ```

 ---
-**Main thing, if you use locally do docker container local setup docker runner code (ignore method 2)**
+**Main thing, if you use locally do docker container local setup docker runner code (fully ignore method 2 and do this carefully)**

 `PS C:\Internship\Pinnacle\github\PINNACLE-main\Ai Translator App> [your own directory] `